Monster-Head/E1.L-JBOF-Concept/README.md

 I'd reccomend using 2-6 QSFP-DD modules, so that the module inside can be changed depending on needs.
 This covers anywhere from 100GbE to 800GbE.
 Alternatively standard RJ45 and SFP+ can be used to ensure connectivity with other systems lacking QSFP ports.

+For the QSFP ports I'd suggest putting them side by side if it's only 2 and stack them if you have 4 or 6, creating either a 2x2 or 2x3 layout.
+For SFP+ and RJ45 I'd suggest stacking them since one probably doesn't need more than 2 ports in this category.

 Data density:

 Thanks to SSDs like the Solidigm D5-P5336 a capacity of 5.4PB per unit can be reached (122.88TB per SSD), though it's only for Gen.4 PCIe.
 For more IOPS the D7-P5520 is the alternative, however it has a limit of 15.36TB per unit so the total comes out to 675.8TB per unit.